iamantony/iamantony.github.io/_draft/my_dev_machine.md

 It is very likely that installation will go smoothly and you will see something like this:
 (add image)

-If during installation something went wrong, in program output you will get some hints what you need to do.
+If during installation something went wrong, in program output you will get some hints what you need to do (for example, install missed packages).